 The book value per common share indicates the euro value remaining for common shareholders after all assets are liquidated and all debtors are paid.

-Price to Book ratio = The share price at the end of a financial period / The book value per share
+Price to Book ratio = The share price at the end of a reporting period / The net assets value per share

-Price-to-book ratio compares a firm’s market to book value by dividing price per share by book value per share.
+Price-to-book ratio compares a firm’s market to book value by dividing price per share by net assets value per share.
 This shows how the valuation is covered by equity.

-Return on Equity (ROE) (measured in percentage terms) = Net income / Average equity for a financial period
+Return on Equity (ROE) (measured in percentage terms) = Net profit / Average equity for a reporting period

 Return on equity excludes debt in the denominator and compares net profit for the period with total average shareholders’ equity.
 It measures the rate of return on shareholders’ investment and is, therefore, useful in comparing the profitability of the Group with its competitors.

-Average equity = (The beginning equity for the financial period + The ending equity for the financial period) / 2
+Average equity = (The beginning equity for the reporting period + The ending equity for the reporting period)/2

 Liquidity ratio = Current assets / Current liabilities